Don't Underestimate Your Impact!

 A Home Within is a 25-year-old national nonprofit that recruits and supports volunteer licensed clinicians who work with current and former foster youth for free weekly therapy.
 AHW has successful programs throughout California.

 The partnership allows AHW and CASA to provide teletherapy services to one of the most vulnerable populations throughout the state.

 Since 2001, the Foster Care Research Group at the University of San Francisco has measured treatment outcomes for the youth in foster care served by AHW.
 Findings show AHW’s model has contributed to the significant reduction of symptoms including, but not limited to:

 - Dissociative States

-A Home Within and CASA of Contra Costa County were awarded a 3-year grant of $900,000 through the Community Reinvestment Grants Program administered by the California Governor’s Office of Business and Economic Development.
+In June of 2021 A Home Within and CASA of Contra Costa County were awarded a 3-year grant of $900,000 through the Community Reinvestment Grants Program administered by the California Governor’s Office of Business and Economic Development.